erenatas/grafana-slo-exploration/README.md

 # Sample for availability with Prometheus
 100 * (1 - (sum(rate(app_request_count_total{job="app", http_status=~"(5..|429)"}[1m])) / sum(rate(app_request_count_total{job="app"}[1m]))))
 ```

+## Grafana Agent configuration
+This agent is very similar to Prometheus agent, it allows you collect more than metrics but also logging and tracing data (I believe its also used for profiling data).
+To demonstrate Grafana SLO I have only added fetching metrics from `http://app:51234/metrics` and remote write to Self hosted Mimir.

+For this demo, I have chosen to test [Grafana Agent's Flow mode](https://grafana.com/docs/agent/latest/flow/) which uses "river" files, yet another xyz.
+Basically a river file consists of components.
+Components that can be defined are documented in [Flow mode Reference page](https://grafana.com/docs/agent/latest/flow/reference/components/) (For example [`prometheus.scrape`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.scrape/)).

+> One problem I had with Grafana Agent is, it's quirky when it comes to hostname resolution that should have come from compose, it did not accept `http://app:51234/metrics`.
+Probably it could work if I would have created a separate network with Compose, but I just used forwarded port from my localhost IP instead.

 ## Grafana Configuration via Terraform
 By following documentation (put the links on top of each TF file) I have done 2 steps: